 Questions to Ask About a Condo or Townhome

-Buying within condo or townhome community generally offers certain perks, but it’s important to ask questions before you make the leap.
+Buying within condo or townhome community generally offers certain perks, but it’s important to know what you’re getting into before you make the leap.

 Consider these questions in your decision-making process.